Music Video Monday: Top 20 Memphis Music Videos of 2016 (Part 2)

 9. Hormonal Imbalance “That Chick’s Boyfriend”

-Director: Jamie Hall Rising Fyre Productions gives Susan Mayfield and Ivy Miller's gross out punk the no holds barred video they deserve.
+Director: Jamie Hall Rising Fyre Productions gives Susan Mayfield and Ivy Miller's gross-out punk the no-holds-barred video they deserve.
 Not safe for work.
 Or life.

 8. “Our Conductor - Artists’ Only Remix” Director: Craig Brewer